How to uninstall the Registry Life program

-Registry Life is advertised as a program which is designed to fix errors in the system registry and optimize it.
-Although, this app is categorized as a potentially unwanted application (PUA) because of the method that its developers use to promote it.
-It is worthwhile to mention that Registry Life installer is used to promote another PUA called File Inspector.
-Therefore, it is very likely that by installing Registry Life users would unintentionally allow for File Inspector to be installed too.
+Registry Life is advertised as a program that fixes errors in the system registry and performs optimization.
+In fact, this app is categorized as a potentially unwanted application (PUA) due to the method that developers use to promote it.
+Note that Registry Life installer is used to promote another PUA called File Inspector.

 |Name||Registry Life potentially unwanted application|

 |Threat Type||PUP (potentially unwanted program), PUA (potentially unwanted application).|